-Ple ase complete all of the following items:
+Please complete all of the following items:

-1. Date of attending the PA/PAH/HSMP 50

-1. 2. -

-rganizational experience:

-3. · HSMP 509 materials:

-4. ster's program and grades for those courses, as well as a ken.
-MPA students must also attach a copy of their signed d field

-5. Attach a complete and current resume.

-6. State your specific career goals for the spaced) near future, and for 5 years from now.
-(2-3 pages double !-

-7. Describe the organizational setting, department/unit, field supervisor name and position title, nature of work to be completed, and experience/skill requirements.
+- 1. Date of attending the PA/PAH/HSMP 509 Orientation: - 2.
+Anticipated term(s) for enrollment in organizational experience: - 3.
+Anticipated date of submission of final PA/PAH/HSMP 509 materials: - 4.
+Attach a list of courses taken in the master's program and grades for those courses, as well as a schedule of remaining courses to be taken.
+MPA students must also attach a copy of their signed field of specialization form. - 5.
+Attach a complete and current resume. - 6.
+State your specific career goals for the near future, and for 5 years from now.
+(2-3 pages double-spaced) - 7.
+Describe the organizational setting, department/unit, field supervisor name and position title, nature of work to be completed, and experience/skill requirements.
 Describe what you are going to do for the organizational experience.
-(2-3 paragraphs double-spaced)

-8. Describe your learning objectives for the experience.
-For each objective, include a list of tasks and the evidence you will submit.

-9. Describe all courses taken to date that relate to the proposed organizational experience (8-10 courses).
+(2-3 paragraphs double-spaced) - 8.
+Describe your learning objectives for the experience.
+For each objective, include a list of tasks and the evidence you will submit. - 9.
+Describe all courses taken to date that relate to the proposed organizational experience (8-10 courses).
 List all relevant course names and numbers, and include a 3-4 sentence discussion for each course of both the theoretical learning principles/concepts and how you expect to apply them in the organizational experience.
-(2-3 pages double-spaced)

-10. Describe the final submissions - the project narrative, the project report you will submit to the organization and to the University, the reflective paper you will complete for the University, and the final presentation.
-(1-3 paragraphs double-spaced)

-11. Describe how the proposed work will help you achieve some or all of the ten Departmental competencies.
+(2-3 pages double-spaced) - 10.
+Describe the final submissions the project narrative, the project report you will submit to the organization and to the University, the reflective paper you will complete for the University, and the final presentation.
+(1-3 paragraphs double-spaced) - 11.
+Describe how the proposed work will help you achieve some or all of the ten Departmental competencies.
 Write briefly about each competency that is relevant to your work, using the numbers and competencies on the PA website.
 (3-4 paragraphs double-spaced)

-REQ UIRED SIGNATURES:

-Stu dent signature Date

-Fiel d supervisor signature Date

-igned faculty advisor signature Date